Turn on red: Left turn on red

-Five states, namely Alaska, Idaho, Michigan, Oregon and Washington, allow left turns on red into a one-way street, even from a two-way.
+Five states, namely Alaska, Idaho, Michigan, Oregon, and Washington allow left turns on red into a one-way street from either a one-way street or a two-way street.

-As of December 2018, the following states and territories ban left turns on red: Connecticut, Maine, Missouri, New Hampshire, New Jersey, North Carolina, Rhode Island, South Dakota (unless permitted by local ordinance), the District of Columbia, and Guam.
-New York City prohibits left turn on red unless a sign indicates otherwise.
+As of December 2018, the following states and territories ban left turns on red: Connecticut, Maine, Missouri, New Hampshire, New Jersey, North Carolina, Rhode Island, South Dakota (unless permitted by local ordinance) and Guam.
+As with right on red, New York City and the District of Columbia prohibits left turn on red unless a sign indicates otherwise.